aneeshkp246/spotify_player_python/README.md

 2. Copy the "Client ID" and "Client Secret" keys.
 3. Assign the values of "Client ID" and "Client Secret" to client_id and client_secret keys respectively.

-The official documentation of spotify APi is [here](https://developer.spotify.com/documentation/).
+The official documentation of spotify API is [here](https://developer.spotify.com/documentation/).

 # Installation
 Github: